pablobernabeu/Dutch-modality-exclusivity-norms-Bernabeu-2018/README.md

 This repository contains all experimental data, including every respondent's survey, the final data set in [Excel](https://github.com/pablobernabeu/Modality-exclusivity-norms-747-Dutch-English-replication/blob/master/norms.xlsx) or [CSV](https://github.com/pablobernabeu/Modality-exclusivity-norms-747-Dutch-English-replication/blob/master/all.csv) format, and the analysis code in R ([norms.R](https://github.com/pablobernabeu/Modality-exclusivity-norms-747-Dutch-English-replication/blob/master/norms.R)).

-The norms, which are ratings of linguistic stimuli, served a twofold purpose: first, the creation of linguistic stimuli (see also Speed & Majid, 2017), and second, a conceptual replication of Lynott and Connell's (2009, 2013) analyses.
+The norms, which are ratings of linguistic stimuli, served a twofold purpose: first, the creation of linguistic stimuli (Bernabeu, 2018; see also Speed & Majid, 2017), and second, a conceptual replication of Lynott and Connell's (2009, 2013) analyses.
 In the collection of the ratings, forty-two respondents completed surveys for the properties or the concepts separately.
 Each word was rated by eight participants on average (see [data set](https://osf.io/ge7pn/)), with a minimum of five (e.g., for *bevriezend*) and a maximum of ten ratings per word (e.g., for *donzig*).
 The [instructions to participants](https://osf.io/ungey/) were similar to those used by Lynott and Connell (2009, 2013), except that we elicited three modalities (auditory, haptic, visual) instead of five.

 > <span style = "font-size: 14px;"> 'This is a stimulus validation for a future experiment.
 The task is to rate how much you experience everyday' [properties/concepts] 'using three different perceptual senses: feeling by touch, hearing and seeing.
 Please rate every word on each of the three senses, from 0 (not experienced at all with that sense) to 5 (experienced greatly with that sense).
 If you do not know the meaning of a word, leave it blank.' </span>